Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

 "Ain't telling you nothing that's not true."

 Bosra didn't have an answer for Tina, though it was probably a clan thing.
-She had never known highlanders that were easily riled, save for those that used anger as a combat tactic.
-And that was more of a choice anyway.
+She had never known Highlanders that were easily riled, save for those that used anger as a combat tactic.
+And that was more of a choice, anyway.

 Maybe it was a giant-kin thing.
-She simply took longer to process and by the time she had the issue had been resolved.
+She simply took longer to process and by the time she had, the issue had been resolved.

 She didn't think it had much to do with her age.
-She was nearing the end of her forth decade.
+She was nearing the end of her fourth decade.
 She'd been through her fertile cycles in her second and third decade and would be safe from the hormones until she was nearing the end of her next.
 She figured the choice to have more kids or not would be settled.

 Now, she was out of the wandering life and intended to keep it that way.